-The plot is updated according to the forecast cycles we have adopted for our local UAF MM5 real-time system.
+The plot is updated according to the forecast cycles we have adopted for the Arctic MM5 real-time model.
 Two cycles, initiated at 06 UTC and 18 UTC, are conducted per day.
 The initial and boundary conditions for the model are derived from the corresponding run of the NCEP Eta model run specifically over this region for use by the NWS Alaska Region forecasters.
 The data is transmitted from NCEP to the Alaska Region NWS headquarters in Anchorage and reflected to each of the forecast offices as a series of netCDF files.
 As these files are received by the Fairbanks WFO, they are immediately reflected to our UAF Origin 2000 server and automatically converted into a suitable format via the standard MM5 preprocessor suite (e.g., Dudhia et al, 2002; Guo and Chen 1994).
-Available observations (from only the NWS at the time of this writing; other sources will be included over time as appropriate) are ingested into the model as well via a set of automated script procedures.
-The model is then executed on the domain indicated in Figure 1 for a 36-hour period.
+Available observations (including, in a current experimental configuration, AVHRR visible counts and brightness temperatures obtained from a UAF downlink station) are ingested into the model via automated scripts.
+The model is executed on the domain indicated in Figure 1 for a 36-hour period.
 Forecasts on a suite of nested domains, illustrated in Figure 3, are also produced.
 All domains utilize 41 vertical sigma-coordinate levels.

 A link is located as part of the panel name for the MM5 forecasts on the entry Web interface.
-This link takes the user to a separate MM5 Forecast Products web page (http:// knik.iarc.uaf.edu/AtmGroup/ForcastGraphics.htm)from which much more detailed forecast information is available via a variety of output forecast products.
-Further discussion on these products is given in section 3.5.2.
+This link takes the user to a separate MM5 Forecast Products web page (http:// knik.iarc.uaf.edu/AtmGroup/ForcastGraphics.htm)from which more detailed forecast information is available via a variety of output forecast products.
+Further discussion on these products is given in section 4.2.

-In addition, a small subset of Alaskan locations are located on the precipitation plot.
-While this information provides some geographic context, the city or town names are actually clickable objects which, when activated, will produce a pop-up window with a text forecast for that location for the next 36 hours.
-These text forecasts are derived solely from the MM5 model outputs.
+In addition, a small set of Alaskan localities are indicated on the precipitation plot.
+While this information provides some geographic context, the city or town names are actually clickable objects which, when activated, will produce a popup window with a text forecast for that location for the next 36 hours.
+These text forecasts are derived solely from the Arctic MM5 model outputs.
 In their initial implementation they will be fairly simple algorithms; over time we intend to gradually increase the level of sophistication as an area of active forecast research.

-The MM5 model configuration, in terms of physical parameterizations and options utilized in the real-time modeling system has been undergoing steady revision since the system was brought on-line in May 2002.
+The Arctic MM5 model configuration, in terms of physical parameterizations and options utilized in the real-time modeling system has been undergoing steady revision since the system was brought on-line in May 2002.
 Changes to the model configuration that have occurred since that time reflect work done by researchers at UAF, the National Center for Atmospheric Research, Ohio State University and the Air Force Weather Agency to improve MM5 performance for cold season and/or high latitude applications.
-Table 1 lists the current configuration of the model as of this writing (October 2002).
-Additional changes since October 2002 will be discussed at the talk during the conference.
+Most notable in the Arctic MM5 is the inclusion of not only a coupled land surface model (the NOAH model; Mitchell et al, 2002), but also coupled ocean mixed layer (Kantha and Clayson, 1994)and thermodynamic sea ice (Zhang and Zhang, 2001) models, making the Arctic MM5 a true earth system mesoscale forecast model.
+Table 1 summarizes the current configuration of the model as of this writing (February 2003), and additional details on the ocean mixed layer and thermodynamic sea ice models can be found in Zhang et al (2003, this volume), Zhang and Tilley (2002b) and the aforementioned references.